lileyzhao/showy-aspnet-uno/README.md

 # showy-aspnet-uno

 This project provides a Docker image based on ASP.NET and LibreOffice, enabling ASP.NET applications to easily utilize LibreOffice for document processing and conversion.
-The image is built on `mcr.microsoft.com/dotnet/aspnet:8.0`.
+Built on `mcr.microsoft.com/dotnet/aspnet:8.0`.

 A pre-built image, `lileyzhao/showy-aspnet-uno`, is available for use.
 You can either use this image directly or build and push it to your own repository.

 The Docker Hub link for the image is: [lileyzhao/showy-aspnet-uno](https://hub.docker.com/r/lileyzhao/showy-aspnet-uno).

 ## 🚀 Using the Image